 An introduction to Ontario's remarkable plant diversity, with emphasis on the study of common flowering plant families.
 Examines the natural history of plants in the Ontario flora, highlighting key concepts in plant evolution, ecology, and reproductive biology.
 This is a field course, and a separate course fee to cover transportation and accommodation will be levied.
-Prerequisite: 7.5 university credits including BIOL 1020H and at least 1.0 BIOL credit at the 2000 level, or permission of instructor.
+Prerequisite: 7.5 university credits including 60% or higher in BIOL 1020H and at least 1.0 BIOL credit at the 2000 level.